 Project Overview

-In this capstone, we participated in a weekly business simulation called the Business Strategy Game (BSG), where teams operated virtual athletic footwear companies and competed directly against one another for market share.
+In this capstone, I participated in a weekly business simulation called the Business Strategy Game (BSG), where teams operated virtual athletic footwear companies and competed directly against one another for market share.
 Each Sunday, the simulation processed all team decisions and generated performance reports, which we then analyzed before submitting updated strategies for the following week.

 At the outset, teams selected a strategic positioning, choosing whether to compete as a high-quality, premium brand or a lower-cost, higher-volume producer.
 I served as the designated decision coordinator, responsible for consolidating team input and submitting a unified strategy each week to avoid conflicting changes and ensure consistency in execution.